OWRC/database-manual/aGlossary/Glossary.md

 The Central Lake Ontario Conservation Authority.

+#### CS

+Climate Station.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### CVC

 The Credit Valley Conservation authority.

+#### DP

+Drive Point.
+Also known as a *Mini-Piezometer (MP)*.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### EASR

 The MOE Environmental Activity And Sector Registry.

+#### EW

+Early Warning Well.
+Also referred to as a *Sentry Well (SW)*.
+This can be used as a prefix when naming locations within the ORMGP database.
+Refer to Section 3.3.1.

 #### GRCA